mitevpi/poli-parse/docs/README.md

 ### FilterLength

-Filter text from a URL's primary render HTML that isn't longer than X words (sentence).
+Filter out text from a URL's primary render HTML that isn't longer than X words (sentence).

 #### Parameters